Shlomo Amar: Work with "Lost Tribes"

-In 2002, Rav Amar was sent by then-Interior Minister Eli Yishai to Ethiopia to meet with the Falash Mura community, a group of Ethiopian Jews whose ancestors converted to Christianity.
-He subsequently recommended that they undergo a conventional conversion to Judaism, which provoked an angry reaction.
-Later, in 2003, as Chief Rabbi, he reversed himself, saying that anyone related to a member of Beta Israel through matrilineal descent qualified as Jewish and should be brought to Israel by the government (and then undergo a formal conversion ceremony after a period of study).
+Shlomo Amar worked heavily to bring the Falash Mura to Israel, and stated "that anyone related to a member of Beta Israel through matrilineal descent qualified as Jewish and should be brought to Israel by the government".
 In January 2004, following the recommendations of the Knesset and the Chief Rabbis, Ariel Sharon announced a plan (still largely unimplemented) to bring all of the Falash Mura (presently close to 18,000) to Israel by the end of 2007.
+He stated in 2008,“We are all culpable, and we are all to blame for not bringing Ethiopia’s Jewry home (reference to the Falash Mura) with the rest of the Jewish people,” said Rabbi Amar, following a heated debate concerning governmental policy towards Ethiopian immigrants.
+“No amount of heartfelt words can change that fact.”
+More recently, Shlomo Amar has ruled that descendants of Ethiopian Jews who were forced to convert to Christianity are "unquestionably Jews in every respect".
+With the consent of Ovadia Yosef, Amar ruled that it is forbidden to question the Jewishness of this community, pejoratively called Falash Mura.

 Bnei Anusim

-In 2004, Rav Amar traveled to Portugal to celebrate the centennial anniversary of the Lisbon synagogue Shaare Tikvah.
+In 2004, Amar traveled to Portugal to celebrate the centennial anniversary of the Lisbon synagogue Shaare Tikvah.
 During his stay, Amar met descendants of Jewish families persecuted by the Inquisition who still practice Judaism (Bnei Anusim) at the house of Rabbi Boaz Pash.
-This was an historical meeting that had not happened between a Chief Rabbi and Portuguese Marranos (Bnei Anusim) in centuries.
+A meeting between a Chief Rabbi and Portuguese Marranos (Bnei Anusim) had not happened in centuries.
 Amar promised to create a committee to evaluate the halakhic status of the community.
 Due to the delay of the committee to do any work a second community in Lisbon, Comunidade Judaica Masorti Beit Israel, was later established to ensure the recognition of the Bnei Anusim as Jews.